ballerine-io/ballerine/websites/docs/src/content/docs/en/learn/invoking_a_workflow.md

+---
+title: Invoking a Workflow
+description: Instructions on how to invoke a workflow using the API or through the Case Management application.
+---

 # Invoking a Workflow
 nvoking a runtime instance of a workflow definition can be done either via the API or from the Case Management application.
 Once a workflow is invoked, it starts running from its initial state.